 In August 2015, the Company entered into a Loan and Security Agreement with Silicon Valley Bank ("SVB"), which provided the Company an equipment line of credit of up to \$2.0 million to finance the purchase of eligible equipment.
-The loan balance at March 31, 2019 and December 31, 2018 was \$0.3 million and \$0.4 million, respectively.
+The Company made the final payments on the loan in June 2019.